 It has pretty flowers, but is white campion a weed?
 Yes, and if you see flowers on the plant, the next step is seed production, so it’s time to take measures to control it.
 Here is some white campion info that will help you if this plant has appeared on your property.

 What is White Campion?

 White campion (Silene latifolia syn.
 Silene alba) is a broadleaf plant (dicot) that first grows in the form of a low-to-the-ground rosette.
-Later, it bolts and produces 1- to 4-foot (0.3 to 1.2 meter) tall, upright stems with flowers.
+Later, it bolts and produces 1 to 4 foot (0.3-1.2 m.) tall, upright stems with flowers.
 The leaves and stems are both downy.

 White campion is related to other plants known as campions, cockles, or catchflys and to the garden flowers known as pinks.
 Like bladder campion, a wildflower that’s sometimes seen growing as a weed, the flowers consist of a balloon-shaped calyx (a structure made of the flower’s sepals) from which five petals emerge.
-But this weedy species has downy leaves and stems and small white petals.
-It can grow as an annual, a biennial, or a short-lived perennial.
+This weedy species though has downy leaves and stems with small white petals.
+It can grow as an annual, biennial, or a short-lived perennial.

 How to Control White Campion Weeds

 Each white campion plant can produce 5,000 to 15,000 seeds.
 In addition to spreading by seed, detached pieces of root can grow back into full plants, and the plants can spread underground using the root system.
 Controlling white campion is, therefore, similar to controlling dandelions and similar herbaceous weeds.
 The most important control methods are to remove the root system and to prevent the plants from going to seed.